Secure Your Campervan from Thieves

 What kinds of vehicles are going missing?
 Mostly luxury vehicles – including customer campers and campervans.
 Although many of the statistics involve keyless cars, it is worrying that thieves are using a range of new technology to help them steal high-value desirable vehicles.
 Experts, including the RAC, say that organised gangs are stealing vehicles to order and shipping them abroad to sell on.
 The RAC points out that police numbers have been cut by 22,000 in the same period of time, due to government budget cuts.
 It’s not all doom and gloom, but it is more important than ever to protect your campervan.

-Campervan security and safety
+Campervan Security and Safety

 One of our customers has just asked us for advice.
 She said, “Last night a Range Rover and a Land Rover Discovery were stolen from my road.
 Police have been knocking on doors and talking to everyone today, and when I mentioned I was getting a campervan, they suggested quite strongly that I have a Thatcham Tracker installed.
 They said that without one I would never get my campervan back if it were stolen – and that having a Tracker would help with the insurance premium.
 Can you guys fit one?
 Do you have any thoughts on Trackers and how effective they are?”